Local Regulations

 City Requirements

-- Business License: Obtain a business license specific to decluttering services from the city hall.
+- Business License: Obtain a business license specific to decluttering services from the city’s Department of Business Affairs.

-- Zoning Permits: Ensure that your business location complies with local zoning regulations.
+- Zoning Compliance: Ensure that your business location complies with local zoning laws, particularly if it involves a physical office or storage space.

 State Requirements